armcclain/armcclain.github.io/about_me.md

     <p>i am a behavioral ecologist interested in how death and loss in social groups can inform what we know about social bonds in nonhuman species.</p>

-    <p>right now you can find me working on my phd at the george washington university <a href="https://cashp.columbian.gwu.edu/primate-behavioral-ecology" style="color: #840032;"><strong>primate behavioral ecology lab</strong></a> in washington, dc and in the field at <a href="https://janegoodall.ca/what-we-do/africa-programs/gombe-stream-research-centre/" style="color: #840032;"><strong>gombe national park</strong></a>, tanzania. my work is funded by the national science foundation, the leakey foundation, the american society of mammalogists, and the gw anthropology department.</p>
+    <p>right now you can find me working on my phd at george washington university's <a href="https://cashp.columbian.gwu.edu/primate-behavioral-ecology" style="color: #840032;"><strong>primate behavioral ecology lab</strong></a> in washington, dc and in the field at <a href="https://janegoodall.ca/what-we-do/africa-programs/gombe-stream-research-centre/" style="color: #840032;"><strong>gombe national park</strong></a>, tanzania. my work is funded by the national science foundation, the leakey foundation, the american society of mammalogists, and the gw anthropology department.</p>

-    <p>my recent projects explore the influence of friendship on space use in wild primates analyzing geospatial and behavioral data from the world's longest running great ape dataset.</p>
+    <p>my recent projects explore the influence of friendship on space use in wild primates — analyzing geospatial and behavioral data from the world's longest running great ape dataset.</p>

     <p>before my phd, i worked with the indiana department of natural resources herpetology and nongame mammals teams surveying indiana's endangered reptile and mammal species.</p>